boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

   - Assign them the role Global Administrator
   ![](/assets/images/newAdminUser.png)

-#### Office 365 Licenses & Phish Puppets
+#### Assign Office 365 Licenses & Phish Puppets
-+ Signin to portal.office.com with your new admin user
++ Sign-in to portal.office.com with your new admin user
 + Go to the admin console and get a 25 user subscription for Office Business Premium
 + Create a user that will be used for phishing and assign them a license